-Nortel has developed an extension to LACP, which is called Virtual LACP (VLACP).
+Avaya has developed an extension to LACP, which is called Virtual LACP (VLACP).
 This extension can provide an end-to-end failure detection mechanism.
 With VLACP, far-end failures can be detected allowing an MLT to fail over properly when end-to-end connectivity is not guaranteed for certain links in an aggregation group.
-VLACP prevents the failure scenario shown in Figure 33 "Problem description (2 of 2)" (page 127).
+VLACP prevents the failure scenario shown in Figure 33: Problem description (2 of 2) on page 119.